 What about VAT on shipping costs for items taxed under VAT margin schemes?

-You must charge VAT on shipping costs if you are shipping an item that you sell under a VAT margin scheme.
+You must charge VAT on your shipping if you are sending an item that you sell under a VAT margin scheme.

 For goods sold under margin schemes, you only pay VAT on your profit (if you are unable to deduct VAT as an online retailer).